 The purpose of this specification is to define standard cabin equipment enclosures and provisions... for equipment attachment on monuments.
 This standard is intended to enable simpler installation and maintenance of cabin equipment, resulting in time and cost reduction.

-Newer generations of aircraft in production and use today are equipped with security applications... that rely on digital certificates.
-It is expected that future aircraft will use certificates for increasing numbers of applications.
-The purpose of this document is to provide operational guidance for key life-cycle management, which refers to the phases through which digital certificates and associated cryptographic keys progress, from creation through usage to retirement.
+The purpose of this document is to provide operational guidance for key life-cycle management, wh...ich refers to the phases through which digital certificates and associated cryptographic keys progress, from creation through usage to retirement.
+Additionally, this document provides implementation guidance for online certificate provisioning of aircraft systems.
+The scope includes both the onboard part (aircraft system) as well as the ground part (PKI provider and Ground Infrastructure).
+Consideration of both onboard and ground provides the benefit of security considerations being included in the process flow and chain of custody.
+Specifically, the management to and from the aircraft is defined within a workflow.
 The guidance is based on open international standards that are adapted to the aviation environment, recognizing that a typical commercial airplane has a long lifespan, its operational environment is highly complex and regulated, and multiple stakeholders operate ground-based systems that communicate with airplanes.
 Using a standardized and consistent key management approach, as proposed in this document, helps to reduce cost of design, implementation, and operation even across a heterogeneous fleet.

 This specification covers the dimensions, performance, and quality assurance criteria for fiber o...ptic MT contacts, including performance test requirements and procedures, suitable for use on commercial aircraft.